esase/tiny-skeleton/docs/index.rst

 -----------

 We use the `Front controller <https://en.wikipedia.org/wiki/Front_controller>`_ pattern to capture all incoming :code:`web` and :code:`console` requests as well.
-The  :code:`public/index.php` is a requests handler  which runs the application.
+The  :code:`public/index.php` it's a requests handler  which runs the application.

 Aside from launching the handler also defines the working environment (there are two possible modes: :code:`dev` and :code:`prod`) which are responsible for displaying and catching errors.